-Introduction Although uterine myomas are becoming more common in pregnancies due to advanced maternal age, the literature lacks reports on complications, such as hysterectomy following cesarean myomectomy (CM).
+Introduction Although uterine myomas are becoming more common in pregnancy due to advanced maternal age, literature lacks reports on complications, such as hysterectomy following a cesarean myomectomy (CM).

-The aim of this work was to describe when CM is inevitable, complicated by severe intrapartum hemorrhage and requiring a hysterectomy.
+The aim of this work was describe when a CM is inevitable, complicated by severe intrapartum hemorrhage and requiring a hysterectomy.

-Case outline A pregnant, with a term pregnancy and large multiple myomas, was referred for elective cesarean section (CS).
-During the CS, forced enucleation of a 100 mm anterior and left myoma previa (pre-fetal extraction) was necessary, and a 2,800 g neonate was delivered through the lower uterine segment incision.
+Case report A pregnant, with a term-pregnancy and large multiple myomas, was referred for elective cesarean section (CS).
+During the CS, after forced enucleation of a 100mm anterior and left myoma previa (pre-fetal extraction) a 2800g neonate was delivered through the lower uterine segment (LUS) incision.
 After the delivery and another CM, it was necessary to stop a massive hemorrhage from the myometrial myoma bed.
-Following provisory suturings of the hysterotomies, an urgent hysterectomy was performed with left salpingo-oophorectomy, due to a large hematoma in the left retroperitoneal space.
-The patient's further recovery was uneventful and she was discharged with her baby on the sixth postoperative day.
-The histopathology report revealed a $135 \times 190 \times 150$ mm uterus, weighing together with the enucleated myomas and left adnexa 5,000 g in total.
-The weight of the enucleated myomas was 1,670 g.
-The histopathological examination also showed 12 intramural and subserous myomas in the myometrium, ranging 30-190 mm.
+Following provisory suturing of hysterotomies, urgent hysterectomy was performed with left salpingoophorectomy, due to a large hematoma in the left retroperitoneal space.
+The patient's further recovery was uneventful and she was discharged with her baby on the 6th postoperative day. histopathology report revealed The а 135×190×150mm uterus, weighing together with the enucleated myomas and left adnexa 5000g in total.
+The weight of the enucleated myomas was 1670g.
+The histopathological examination also showed 12 intramural and subserous myomas in the myometrium, ranging from 30 to 190mm.

 Conclusion Large myomas, especially previa, may present a serious problem for fetal extraction during a CS.
-Therefore, the authors suggest an informed consent for CM, in patients who should undergo a CS.
+Therefore the authors suggest an informed consent for CM, in patients who should undergo a CS.
 Additionally, such patients should be counseled about the possibility of an intrapartum hysterectomy.

-Keywords: myoma; pregnancy; complication; delivery
+Keywords: myoma; pregnancy; complication; delivery.